Daughters of the Dust

-Daughters of the Dust is a 1991 independent film written, directed and produced by Julie Dash and is the first feature film directed by an African-American woman distributed theatrically in the United States.
-Set in 1902, it tells the story of three generations of Gullah (also known as Geechee) women in the Peazant family on Saint Helena Island as they prepare to migrate off the island, out of the Southern United States, and into the North.
+Daughters of the Dust is a 1991 independent drama film written, directed, and produced by Julie Dash.
+It is the first feature film directed by an African-American woman to receive a theatrical release in the United States.
+Set in 1902, the film centers on three generations of Gullah (or Geechee) women from the Peazant family on Saint Helena Island, South Carolina, as they prepare to migrate from the rural South to the North.

-The film gained critical praise for its lush visuals, Gullah dialogue and non-linear storytelling.
-The cast features Cora Lee Day, Alva Rogers, Barbara-O, Trula Hoosier, Vertamae Grosvenor, and Kaycee Moore and was filmed on St. Helena Island in South Carolina.
-Daughters of the Dust was selected for the Sundance 1991 dramatic competition.
-Director of photography Arthur Jafa won the top cinematography prize.
-The film is also known for being the first by an African American woman to gain a general theatrical release.
+The film received critical praise for its lush visuals, use of Gullah language, and non-linear narrative structure.
+The cast includes Cora Lee Day, Alva Rogers, Barbara-O, Trula Hoosier, Vertamae Grosvenor, and Kaycee Moore.
+Daughters of the Dust was filmed on location on Saint Helena Island, with Arthur Jafa serving as the director of photography.
+The film premiered at the Sundance Film Festival in 1991, where Jafa won the top cinematography award.

-Dash has written two books about Daughters of the Dust, one about making the film, co-authored with Toni Cade Bambara and bell hooks, and one novel, a sequel set 20 years after the film's story.
-In 2004, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant."
-For its 25th anniversary, Daughters of the Dust was restored and re-released in 2016 by the Cohen Media Group.
+Daughters of the Dust was selected for preservation in the United States National Film Registry by the Library of Congress in 2004, being deemed "culturally, historically, or aesthetically significant."
+The film was restored and re-released in 2016 by the Cohen Media Group to mark its 25th anniversary.
+Additionally, Dash has authored two books related to the film: a making-of memoir co-written with Toni Cade Bambara and bell hooks, and a sequel novel set two decades after the events of the film.